Frequently Asked Questions

 • Assisting widows and divorcees.

-• Solidifying the community of Muslims by creating alliances among the tribes in and around Medina.
+• Solidifying the community of Muslims by creating alliances among the tribes in Arabia.

 • Considering the time and place, there was nothing unique or unusual about Muhammad marrying several women.

-• It is first important to remember that the majority of both Sunnis and Shi’as share the core values of Islam: the desire to cultivate excellent character and uphold the oneness of God and the prophethood of Muhammad, and adhere to the Five Pillars.
+• It is first important to note that the majority of both Sunnis and Shi’as share the core values of Islam—the desire to cultivate excellent character and uphold the oneness of God and the prophethood of Muhammad—and adhere to the Five Pillars.

 • The main differences between them relate to religious leadership and where they get their religious knowledge.